The Watchguard XTM can form a site-to-site VPN with a Meraki MX series security appliance.

 Under Transform Settings select Add and ensure that under Phase 1 settings, SHA1-3DES is chosen for the encryption and authentication algorithms and that under Key Group, Diffie-Hellman Group 2 is selected.
 Click the Save button to be returned to the Branch Office VPN Page.

 Under the Tunnels Section select the Add button.

 Give the tunnel group a meaningful name, in our case VPN Phase 2.
 In the drop down menu labeled Gateway, select the name you created in the previous step.

 Under the Addresses section select the Add button.
 In the field for Local IP enter the local IP subnet range.
 Additionally select Network IP for the Remote IP section and enter the subnet of the MX security appliance.
 Be sure to check the box for adding the tunnel to the BOVPN-Allow policies and that the tunnel is configured for bi-directional communication.

 Click the tab Phase 2 Settings to move to the next section.
 Make sure that the checkbox for PFS or Perfect Forwarding Secrecy is unchecked.

-Under IPSec Proposals, the drop down menu specifies a variety of encryption and authentication methods.
-The MX security appliance can accept any of the following Encryption algorithms: DES, 3DES, AES-128, AES-192 and AES-256.
+Under IPSec Proposals, the drop-down menu specifies a variety of encryption and authentication methods.
+The MX security appliance can accept any of the following Encryption algorithms: 3DES, AES-128, AES-192 and AES-256.
 Additionally the MX can accept either SHA1 or MD5 as the authentication hashing algorithm.
 Any combination of encryption and authentication algorithms can work, however please use ESP as the IPSec protocol suite.

 Click the Add button to add these to the list and select the Save button to be brought back to the Branch Office VPN page.
 With the settings saved to the Watchguard, it will attempt to establish a IPsec VPN tunnel with the MX once client traffic attempts to access the remote subnet.